Onboarding UX refinement

 The corporate site

 The engagement expanded further with a UX audit of the corporate site.
-The work surfaced a set of refinements to typography, button sizing, and contrast across sections.
+The work produced a set of refinements to typography, button sizing, and contrast across sections.
 The deliverable was a Figma file with annotations indicating recommended changes against the existing designs, alongside variant explorations for several sections.

 Final recommendations from a UX audit of the corporate site.